FbF/Laravel-Agegate/README.md

 	'cookie_age' => 'forever',

+Determines whether the user can try again, if they entered a dob that makes them too young, or not.
+This lasts the session

+	'can_try_again' => false,

 The view that should be rendered for the agegate.
 You can use the bundled view, or specify your own and use @include('laravel-agegate::agegate') to get the agegate form and validation errors

 	'view' => 'laravel-agegate::agegate',